nicholasd-uci/manhattanProject/README.md

  `` Just search for what you are looking for and let NutraPrep do the rest.``
 ____________________________________________________
 **Usage**
-This application is using Axios request to access a database full of information about nutrition and how to make recipes.
+This application is using Axios request to access a database full of information about nutritions and how to make recipes.
 *spoonacular API Database*

 **Licensing**
 &copy; NutraPrep Dream Team

 **All Rights Reserved:**
-*Marcella Ash*
+*Marcella Ash,*
-*David Viramontes*
+*David Viramontes,*
-*Maxwell Yang*
+*Maxwell Yang,*
-*Makoto Asahi*
+*Makoto Asahi &*
 *Nicholas Dallas*